jokale/jo-blog-two/content/blog/day-eighty-three/index.md

 - ava
 - expect

-Moving forward I will try my hand at writing tests in Jest line by line!
+Moving forward I will try my hand at writing tests in Jest line by line and I wonder if its better practice to write tests before writing up your code or afterwards?

 [React testing](https://reactjs.org/docs/testing.html)